AlexWorx/ALib-Class-Library/docs/pages/alib_mod_boxing.md

 call is only evaluated at run-time.
-As soon as a first virtual function is declared with a class (or one of its base classes), a \https{virtual function table,en.wikipedia.org/wiki/Virtual_method_table} (aka "vtable") is added by the compiler to each new instance of that type.
+As soon as a first virtual function is declared with a class (or one of its base classes), a \https{virtual function table,en.wikipedia.org/wiki/Virtual_method_table} (aka "vtable") is added by the compiler, and each new instance of that type contains a hidden member that points to that table.
 Such types are called "polymorphic types" or just "virtual types".

 Adding this \e vtable increases the footprint of virtual C++ types by the size of one pointer.
 Together with the loss of run-time performance, this increase of object size is the general disadvantage of